 Nady RSM-5

-Nady’s RSM-5 is a Chinese-made ribbon mic sharing a ribbon motor design with the RSM-3 (itself based on the Royer 121).
-It is manufactured, or at least sold by Alctron.
+Nady’s RSM-5 is a Chinese-made passive ribbon mic sharing a ribbon motor design with the RSM-3 and numerous other models.

 This mic is plagued by documentation errors and production changes; for example, the Nady website and the user’s guide claim the ribbon uses 2-micron aluminum, but the RSM-5s modded by Michael Joly have all utilized heavier ribbon material (probably 6-micron).